 I became a French teacher to help people become independent in their lives in France; more concretely, to give them the means and the desire to create social relationships, to live beautiful experiences, and to carry out their personal and professional projects.

-I did not become a teacher of French as a foreign language to “play the teacher”, but to accompany people: I understand the importance of language in the process of adaptation in a foreign country.
+I became a teacher of French as a foreign language to to accompany people: I understand the importance of language in the process of adaptation in a foreign country.

 Then it makes sense that what I am most passionate about in my job is: